nlip-project/security_guidelines/README.md

 **Risk Score:** 3x4=12 (Common in remote work).

+**Applicability:** PA

+**NLIP Coupling:** Medium

+**Why:** Session/token misuse affects NLIP‑backed endpoints but is not NLIP‑exclusive.

 **Controls:**

-- Use Secure, HttpOnly, SameSite=strict cookies or DPoP-bound bearer tokens.
+- Use Secure, HttpOnly, SameSite=Strict cookies or DPoP-bound bearer tokens.
 Prefer DPoP-bound bearer tokens that require proof-of-possession for reuse.
-- Enforce mTLS or WebSocket sub-protocol with per-message MAC over TLS to ensure message integrity.
+- Enforce mTLS or use a JOSE/COSE message-level signature/MAC over WebSocket in addition to TLS for end-to-end integrity.
 - Detect IP/ASN or device-fingerprint changes; force re-authentication if anomalies are detected.
 - Rotate session tokens on privilege elevation; inactivity 15 minutes, absolute eight hours.
 - Store tokens in memory-only storage or secure enclaves to prevent disk-based theft.